 Planograms yield extremely valuable data in terms of product performance and growth.
 Steady growth and high performance within a category, sub-category, segment or brand serve as an opportunity to expand within a specific area of the product assortment.
 Contrarily, areas with poor performance can be addressed before it results in major losses.

-Planogram services further allows the pharmacy retailer to make changes to product layouts to improve performance.
+Planogram services further allow the pharmacy retailer to make changes to product layouts to improve performance.
 Products merchandised in different categories are often purchased as complementary products.
 These categories could then be merchandised in close vicinity to one another to increase basket size.

 To explain this in practice, a category’s performance can be measured by comparing two periods of data.
 The growth in terms of sales, units and profit can then be calculated.